 - 1 tablespoon Crushed garlic

-- 1 small brown onion - peeled and cut into 3cm chunks
+- 1 small brown onion - peeled, 3cm chunks

 Sauce